neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

   SamplingFrequency: 27000
 ```

-Now, `SamplingFrequency` at 30000 applies to all sessions except for
+Now, `SamplingFrequency` at 30000 Hz applies to all sessions except for
-`sub-001/ses-001`, which is 27000:
+`sub-001/ses-001`, which is 27000 Hz:

 This was inspired by the similar inheritance principle in [BIDS](https://bids-specification.readthedocs.io/en/stable/common-principles.html#the-inheritance-principle)